Western Ratsnake (Pantherophis obsoletus)

 Juveniles of the species look decidedly different from the adults.
 Complete darkening may take 2-5 years.
 The juvenile patterning could best be described as "blotched".
 The background coloration can vary from light gray to brown to tan.
 The blotches are dark; either black, dark brown, or dark gray.
 These blotches may be bordered with a thin outline of cream.

 This species was long considered the same species as the Gray Ratsnake, Western / Black Ratsnake, Yellow Ratsnake, and Everglades Ratsnake.
-Recent analysis has suggested the redefinition of this complex into three distinct lineages: Eastern Ratsnake (found east of the Apalachicola River and Appalachian Mountains), Gray Ratsnake (found between the Apalachicola River and the Mississippi River), and Texas Ratsnake (found west of the Mississippi River).
+Recent analysis has suggested the redefinition of this complex into three distinct lineages: Eastern Ratsnake (found east of the Apalachicola River and Appalachian Mountains), Gray Ratsnake (found between the Apalachicola River and the Mississippi River), and Western Ratsnake (found west of the Mississippi River).

 This species is known by several common names, including Black Ratsnake, Chicken Snake, Mountain Black Snake, or Pilot Snake.
 Often, it is simply Black Snake.